Rainer Schüttler: 2010–2011

 He reached the second round of the Australian Open defeating Sam Querrey in four sets.
 However he lost to Feliciano López in four sets, too.
 At the French Open, he again suffered a first-round exit, this time against Guillermo García López in straight sets.
-He reached the semifinal of the Aegon Championships at the Queens Club in London but lost to Sam Querrey in three sets 7–6, 5–7, 3–6.
+He reached the semifinal of the Aegon Championships at the Queens Club in London but lost to Sam Querrey in three sets.
 Despite his good form he was defeated by Denis Istomin in the second round of Wimbledon in five sets.
 At the quarterfinal of the Countrywide Classic in Los Angeles, Schüttler could not manage to close out the match against Querrey despite serving for it at 5–4 and 6–5 in the deciding set.
 He was knocked out in the first round of the US Open losing to Benoît Paire.

-At the Thailand Open in Bangkok, Schüttler beat Ricardo Mello in round one for a second round berth against Ernests Gulbis.
-He lost 6–7, 7–6, 4–6 in a close match.
+At the Thailand Open in Bangkok, Schüttler beat Ricardo Mello in round one but lost in three sets in the second round berth against Ernests Gulbis.

 In 2010, Schüttler and his former Davis Cup companion Alexander Waske founded the Schüttler Waske Tennis-University, a tennis academy for professional tennis players.

-Schüttler started the tour at the Qatar Open where he confronted Teymuraz Gabashvili in the singles, but lost 3–5, 6–7.
-He also played doubles with Guillermo García López confronting Marco Chiudinelli and Jo-Wilfried Tsonga, to whom they lost 1–6, 2–6.
-At the Australian Open, he played ninth seed Fernando Verdasco in the first round, but lost 1–6, 3–6, 2–6.
+Schüttler started the tour at the Qatar Open where he confronted Teymuraz Gabashvili in the singles, but lost in two sets.
+He also played doubles with Guillermo García López confronting Marco Chiudinelli and Jo-Wilfried Tsonga, to whom they lost in two sets.
+At the Australian Open, he played ninth seed Fernando Verdasco in the first round, but lost i straight sets.
 He then played several Challenger series tournaments.
-At Wimbledon, he defeated Thomaz Bellucci in the first round, but lost to Feliciano López in the second 6–7, 7–6, 2–6, 2–6.
+At Wimbledon, he defeated Thomaz Bellucci in the first round, but lost to Feliciano López in the second.

 Schüttler officially retired in October 2012.